igor-baiborodine/jpetstore-6-vaadin-spring-boot/README.md

 ######Deployment on the OpenShift PaaS: http://jpetstore-kiroule.rhcloud.com/
 The deployed application contains two Easter eggs.
 Whoever finds them first will get free beer (FOB Montreal)!
+Note: since an in-memory database is used, all accounts and orders data will be lost whenever the application is re-started or re-deployed.

 ######Run with Maven:
 ```bash